Key Takeaways

 Step 2: Select the slide and position for your footnote

-A pro tip: Save a format template to ensure you don’t have to adjust settings every single time.
-And keep footnotes concise – they’re aides to your main points, not dissertations on their own.
+A pro tip: Save a format template to make sure that you don’t have to adjust settings every single time.
+And keep footnotes concise – they’re aides to your main points.

 Advanced Footnote Features